WebAssembly/component-model/design/mvp/CanonicalABI.md

     self.flat_results = lower_flat_values(self, max_flat, vs, ts, self.flat_args)
 ```

-Lastly, when a `Subtask` finishes, it calls `release_lenders` to allow owned
+When a `Subtask` finishes, it calls `release_lenders` to allow owned handles
-handles passed to this subtask to be dropped.
-In the synchronous or eager case
+passed to this subtask to be dropped.
+In the synchronous or eager case this
-this happens immediately before returning to the caller.
+happens immediately before returning to the caller.
 In the
 asynchronous+blocking case, this happens right before the `CallState.DONE`
 event is delivered to the guest program.
 ```python